You need more data quality in CRM!

 Avoid mistakes before they are made

-Regular data cleansing is usually necessary anyway, but you save resources with every non-occurring error.
-In this respect, it is also worth taking measures that avoid mistakes in advance.
+Regular data cleansing is usually necessary, but you save resources with every error that does not occur.
+In this respect, it is worth taking measures to avoid errors in advance.

 Here are some examples:

 The comprehensive integration of your IT landscape is an important factor.
 We’re talking about the Single Source of Truth(or the Single Point of Truth): a source from which the right data is obtained – whether it’s your CRM system or the ERP.
 Nowadays, it is not even so complex to integrate or link systems that are in the active exchange of data via interfaces.
-In this way, the data exchange takes place automatically and is directly much less error-prone. - Mandatory
+In this way, data exchange is automated and is directly much less prone to errors.

 In many places it is possible to ensure that the correct format or information is entered in the field by means of automatic checks or fillings as soon as you enter it.

-Tip: Last but not least, drop-down menus in input masks are good for restricting selection and avoiding spelling errors.
+Tip: Last but not least, drop-down menus in input masks are good for narrowing down a selection and avoiding spelling mistakes.

 What is data qualitymanagement?